cdli-gh/annodoc/index.md

 ~~~
 "If you (have to) enter the mountain, you should inform Utu (of it)" (example from PPCS manual)

+TODO: clarify whether `CNJ` in morphology can reliably distinguish coordinating and subordinating conjunctions
+TODO: list coordinating and subordinating conjunctions

 ### Adpositions: case

 Sumerian does not have prepositions, but it does have a number of nouns that are used to express prepositional functions, e.g., sza3 "heart", also used for to express the meaning of the preposition "in".
 These are annotated in accordance with their morphology, i.e., as nouns with genitive complement.
 If no additional case is marked in the morphology annotation, these phrases are considered to be in apposition with the nominal they modify.